 Using this network and specialised hardware that I developed, I was one of the first to commercially use an adaptive program in an industrial / commercial situation.
 This was a very early form of “artificial intelligence”.
 I used this approach in networked energy management control systems, totally automated timber treatment plant control systems, and also used it in a process controller that responded in real-time to the consistency of bread dough in a commercial high-energy mixer.

 I have two sisters.
-I was married for thirty years and had four sons, all adult, before being divorced.
-I have made some big changes in my life over the last decade, with more changes yet to come.
+I was married for thirty years and had four sons, all adult before I was divorced from their mother, Angela.
+I have made some big changes in my life over the lastfew decades, with more changes yet to come.
 I now have a great relationship with my wife, Laurie (Lorraine) Wilson, and am enjoying a very fruitful and rewarding life.
 Laurie has two adult sons.
 Between us, we have seven grand-daughters and five grand-sons - so far.

 For more than twenty years, I was very actively involved in community work.
 A lot of this work involved personal counselling and support, mainly in a church context.
 I am also an artist and photographer with a preference for the landscapes of New Zealand.
 I enjoy getting out into the outdoors and my art works and photos reflect this.
 Whether painting or working with computers, I really enjoy the opportunities I get to create something new and different.